 Captured by British forces on 27 August 1941 in the North Atlantic south of Iceland, in position 62.15N, 18.35W, after being damaged by a British Hudson aircraft (269 Sqn RAF/S).
 Towed to Thorlakshafn, Iceland and salvaged.
 44 survivors (no casualties).

-U-570 became the British submarine HMS Graph on 19 September 1941.
-Taken out of service in February 1944.
-Stricken from records after running aground on the west coast of Islay, Scotland on 20 March 1944 after running aground near Islay.
+U-570 became the British submarine HMS Graph on 5 October 1941.
+Decommissioned from active service on 21 June 1943.
+Stricken from records after running aground on the west coast of Islay, Scotland on 20 March 1944, while en-route to be scrapped.
 Wreck broken up in 1961.

 Men lost from U-boats